-What is Visual Speed?
+What is your website's Visual Speed?

 Visual Speed on Perforgo describes the amount of time it takes for the most prominent visual element on the page to load and become fully visible.
 For most sites this is often a product image at the top of the page.